povdocs/video-smart-crop/README.md

 - Experiment using Popcorn.js to dynamically position title text so it remains in frame

 ## Known Issues
-This is an experimental prototype designed to test the responsive video concept, so it's not a fully fleshed out and tested piece of software.
+This is an experimental prototype designed to test the smart cropping concept, so it's not a fully fleshed out and tested piece of software.

 - Assumes only one video on a page, using the full window.
 - There is currently no way to fully tear down attached event listeners.